orpaltech/armlinux/lib/custom.d/aapi/README.md

 This directory contains SD-card image customization scripts for "aapi" configuration.
+The top-level directories listed here must be "common" containing platform-independednt customization scripts and optional architecture-specific folders.
+Currently supported architectures are "sunxi" and "rpi".